For Summer Undergraduate Biomedical Research

 A $4,500 stipend will be provided by the Graeme Carnegie Fellowship to cover room, board, travel, and other expenses incurred by the student during the program.
 Fellows are responsible for providing their own housing, though the program can help with the process.

-Apply through our online application, which is currently open.
+Apply through our online application, which is currently closed.

 The following materials must be submitted by the application deadline through the above link (unless otherwise indicated).
 Incomplete applications will not be considered.

-1. A 500-word essay discussing how this program will help the student reach their career goals
+- A 500-word essay discussing how this program will help the student reach their career goals.

-2. A 100-word statement indicating which research interest of the department the student is most interested in working in
+- A 100-word statement indicating which research interest of the department the student is most interested in working on.

-4. Two letters of recommendation from faculty members or research supervisors (a signed PDF must be sent directly by email to the undergraduate institution coordinator at mblin@uic.edu)
+- Two letters of recommendation from faculty members or research supervisors (a signed PDF must be sent directly by email to the undergraduate institution coordinator at mblin@uic.edu).

 Gelilla Alemayeu, Augustana College

 Gelilla is a junior at Augustana College, majoring in chemistry and biology.
 Originally from East Africa, Ethiopia, she aims to pursue an MD/PhD program, combining her passion for clinical medicine and scientific research.
-She is interested into stem cells biology and its translation into regenerative medicine.
+She is interested in stem cell biology and its translation into regenerative medicine.

 Ege Karadag, Winscinsin-La Crosse University

 Ege is a junior at the University of Wisconsin-La Crosse, majoring in molecular genetics and cellular biology.
-Originally from Turkey, his early interest in science led to focus on chronic inflammatory diseases .
+Originally from Turkey, his early interest in science led him to focus on chronic inflammatory diseases.
 He aims to pursue a Ph.D. in order to develop a new medication for ulcerative colitis.

 During his summer at the department, he is working on the role of the endothelial transcription factor, ERG, in the neutrophil activation and migration with Mehta’s lab.